ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 * Docker 19+

 ## Initialize the project topics and data
-To get started, we need to first launch the Confluent services (i.e. Schema Registry, Brokers, ZooKeeper) locally by running the `docker-compose up -d` CLI command on the [docker-compose.yml](https://github.com/bchen04/springboot-kafka-streams-rest-api/blob/master/docker-compose.yml) file.
+To get started, we need to first launch the Confluent services (i.e. Schema Registry, Broker, ZooKeeper) locally by running the `docker-compose up -d` CLI command on the [docker-compose.yml](https://github.com/bchen04/springboot-kafka-streams-rest-api/blob/master/docker-compose.yml) file.
 Typically, you can create a stack file (in the form of a YAML file) to define your applications.
+You can also run `docker-compose ps` to check the status of the stack.

 > Note: You can run `docker-compose down` to stop it.

 As part of this sample, I've retrofitted the average aggregate example from [Confluent's Kafka Tutorials](https://kafka-tutorials.confluent.io/aggregating-average/kstreams.html) into this project.
 The API will calculate and return a running average rating for a given movie identifier.
 This should demonstrate how to build a basic API service on top of an aggregation result.

+Notice in the project's `src/main/avro` directory, we have all our Avro schema files for the stream of `ratings` and`countsum`.
+For your convenience, the classes were already generated under the `src/main/java/io/confluent/demo` directory, but feel free to tinker with them and recompile the schemas if needed.
+The Avro classes can be programmatically generated using `Maven` or by manually invoking the [schema compiler](https://avro.apache.org/docs/1.10.0/gettingstartedjava.html#Compiling+the+schema).

 So before building and running the project, open a new terminal and run the following commands to generate your input and output topics.